nicknettleton/nicknettleton.github.io/src/content/bio.md

 ### Data Governance

 - I have led the architecture and risk assessment for projects such as a UKRI-funded MedTech project designed to hold special category clinical and genetic data in partnership with major NHS and academic institutions.
-This involved ensuring compliance, security, and establishing a trusted co-design partnerships with patients, clinicians and subject-matter specialists such as the RNIB.
+This involved ensuring compliance, security, and establishing trusted co-design partnerships with patients, clinicians and subject-matter specialists such as the RNIB.

 ### C-Suite Influence & Programme Rescue